 - Receiving amounts relating to any supplies, package with margin scheme supplies which you arrange as an agent.
 That’s when you don’t recognize your commissions.

-- forfeited deposits and cancellation fees received from customers who cancel bookings where these exceed 20% of the agreed price, when totalled, if you use method 2 to calculate tax points
+- Receive forfeited deposits and cancellation fees from customers.
+They cancel bookings where these exceed 20% of the agreed price.
+When totaled, you can use method 2 to calculate your tax points.

-- any refunds made to customers for unsatisfactory service
+- Any refunds made to customers for unsatisfactory service.

-- amounts collected by you as an agent, if your commission is readily identified
+- Amounts collected by you as an agent, if your commission is readily identified.

-- forfeited deposits and cancellation fees received from customers who cancel bookings if you use method 1 to calculate tax points, or you use method 2 and have received 20% or less of the agreed price.
+- Forfeited deposits and cancellation fees received from customers who cancel bookings if you use method 1 to calculate tax points, or you use method 2 and have received 20% or less of the agreed price.

-If your business falls under TOMS, Please get in touch with ACCOTAX – TOMS Accountants in London.
+If your business falls under TOMS, Please get in touch with ACCOTAX – TOMS Accountants